Asinox/Shortener/README.md

 # Shortener
-A small an simple url shortener with laravel and reactjs
+A small a simple url shortener with laravel and reactjs

 ## How to install Shortener
 ### Local installation